 Comprehensive Overview

 Jellyfish belong to the phylum Cnidaria, a group of aquatic animals characterized by their radial symmetry and specialized stinging cells.
 This phylum also includes sea anemones, corals, and hydras.
-Jellyfish are further classified into four main classes: Scyphozoa (true jellyfish), Cubozoa (box jellyfish), Hydrozoa, and Staurozoa.
-Each class exhibits unique characteristics in terms of morphology, life cycle, and habitat.
+Plus, jellyfish are further classified into four main classes: Scyphozoa (true jellyfish), Cubozoa (box jellyfish), Hydrozoa, and Staurozoa.
+But each class exhibits unique characteristics in terms of morphology, life cycle, and habitat.
 True jellyfish (Scyphozoa) are the most familiar, with their bell-shaped bodies and long, trailing tentacles.
 Box jellyfish (Cubozoa) are known for their cube-shaped bells and complex eyes, making them highly sophisticated predators.
 Hydrozoa is a diverse group that includes both solitary and colonial forms, while Staurozoa are stalked jellyfish that attach to substrates.

 Anatomy of a Jellyfish